Joan Leslie (b. 1925)

 Her first role under her new name was in 1941 as the young crippled girl Velma in 'High Sierra' with Humphrey Bogart and Ida Lupino.
 In the same year she was Gary Cooper's love interest, Gracie Williams, in 'Sergeant York' and then again in 1941 she appeared with Bogart in the circus movie 'The Wagons Roll at Night'.

 In 1942, she added to her growing reputation when she played Mary Cohan, the wife of James Cagney's George Cohan, in 'Yankee Doodle Dandy' and in 1943 she sang and danced with Fred Astaire in 'The Sky's the Limit'.
-She was still only seventeed and in fact celebrated her eighteenth birthday on the set.
+She was still only seventeen and in fact celebrated her eighteenth birthday on the set.

 After appearing as herself with her sister, Betty Broden, in 'Hollywood Canteen' in 1944 Joan continued her successful career and for the next few years she appeared as the love interest in well received movies such as 'Where Do We Go from Here?' in 1945, the Busby Berkeley directed musical 'Cinderella Jones' in 1946 and 'Repeat Performance' the following year.

-Her career path changed markedly in 1947 when renewal negotiaions over her contract with Warner Brothers broke down and she suddenly found that good movies were hard to come by.
-She joined Republic Pictures, who specialised in B movies and after 1947 she made only seven more pictures, none of which approached the production and casting quality of her earlier movies.
+Her career path changed markedly in 1947 when renewal negotiations over her contract with Warner Brothers broke down and she suddenly found that good movies were hard to come by.
+She joined Republic Pictures, who specialised in 'B' movies and after 1947 she made only seven more pictures, none of which approached the production and casting quality of her earlier movies.
 Her later films include 'Born to Be Bad' in 1950, 'Flight Nurse' and 'Jubilee Trail', both in 1954 and her last movie, 'The Revolt of Mamie Stover' in 1956.

 Personal